How to connect and sync Bryntum Scheduler to Microsoft Teams

 // Hide login button and initial UI

-var signInButton = document.getElementById("signin");
+const signInButton = document.getElementById('signin');

-signInButton.style = "display: none";
+signInButton.style = 'display: none';

-var content = document.getElementById("content");
+const content = document.getElementById('content');

-content.style = "display: block";
+content.style = 'display: block';

-var events = await getAllShifts();
+const events = await getAllShifts();

-var members = await getMembers();
+const members = await getMembers();

-if (resource.id == event.userId) {
+if (resource) {

-resource.hasEvent = "Assigned";
+resource.hasEvent = 'Assigned';

 resource.shiftId = event.id;